phaller/lacasa/README.md

 ## Building

-Building LaCasa requires sbt.
+Building LaCasa requires [sbt](http://www.scala-sbt.org/).
 The build consists of two steps.
-The first step consists of building and packaging the LaCasa compiler
+The first step consists of building and packaging the LaCasa compiler plugin:
-plugin:
 ```
-sbt 'project plugin' package
+sbt 'project lacasa-plugin' package
 ```

-The second step consists of building and running projects like `samples` which depend on the packaged plugin.
+The second step consists of building and running projects like `lacasa-samples` which depend on the packaged plugin.
 This requires starting sbt with the `lacasa.plugin.jar` JVM system property set to the path of the packaged plugin:
 ```
-sbt -Dlacasa.plugin.jar=plugin/target/scala-2.11/plugin_2.11.7-0.1.0-SNAPSHOT.jar
+sbt -Dlacasa.plugin.jar=plugin/target/scala-2.11/lacasa-plugin_2.11.7-0.1.0-SNAPSHOT.jar
 ```

 Build and run samples:
 ```
-> project samples
+> project lacasa-samples
 > run
 ```